husuuux/AIGC_text_detector/README.md

 - Download nltk package punct (This step could be done by ```nltk``` api: ```nltk.download('punkt')```)

 - Download pretrained models (This step could be automatically done by ```transformers```)

+- Prepare a certain model to compare with, and put it in the folder ```models```, so that you can test the accuracy of the model.

 - Change the directory of the nltk_data in the utils.py file.